How could you make Christmas truly joyful?

 And it’s not without reason that joy is associated with Christmas.
 Indeed, in the Christmas story, when the angel announces Christ’s birth to the shepherds, it was with these words: “I bring you good news of a great joy that will be for all the people” (Luke 2:10).

-The celebration of Christmas in 2019 gives us good opportunities to join the angel in communicating the message of good news that is meant for all people and that can produce in them great joy.
+The celebration of Christmas gives us good opportunities to join the angel in communicating the message of good news that is meant for all people and that can produce in them great joy.
 Even though the world has largely turned Christmas into a secular holiday, most people still realize that Christmas has something to do with Christianity and Jesus—at least historically.
 And perhaps more than at any other time of the year, non-Christian friends and family seem willing to accept some ‘religious’ input or prodding from us.

 So here are some quick ideas on how you can communicate the good news of great joy to all your people this Christmas.
 Why not pick one or two and have a go?

 - Send a Christmas card and perhaps pop a Christmas gospel tract inside as well (ideal for people you don’t see much).